-Most of the time everything is set automatically in this phase and all you have to do is clicking on the Continue button.
-However, you may want to change the Coordinate system of inputted vector data or Geographical location (Note: Assigning location visually option is not available for vector tiles).
+MapTiler Desktop will automatically set the CRS and geolocation of the rendered map.
+At this point, you can proceed by clicking on the "Export" button.
+However, you may want to change the coordinate system for your map or the geographical location of your data (Note: Assigning location visually functionality is not available for vector tiles).